 Let this cool completely before making the filling.

-, mix together the pudding and cream cheese in an electric mixer until creamy.
+For the filling, mix together the pudding and cream cheese in an electric mixer until creamy.
 Add the cold milk (make sure you don't add the milk until after the cream cheese is creamy or it will form lumps!) and beat well.
 Pour this over the cool cake crust.

 Refrigerate for a few hours for best results.